r1chardj0n3s/parse/README.rst

 >>> search('Age: {:d}\n', 'Name: Rufus\nAge: 42\nColor: red\n')
 <Result (42,) {}>

-.. please excuse the double-backslash in that example; it's an ReST work-around

 Or find all the occurrances of some pattern in a string:

 >>> ''.join(r.fixed[0] for r in findall(">{}<", "<p>some <b>bold</b> text</p>")